Automating Android Build Repair: Bridging the Reasoning-Execution Gap in LLM Agents with Domain-Specific Tools: Results and Discussions

 These results validate our \textit{Tool Bridging} strategy, which bridges the gap between an LLM's high-level knowledge and its low-level execution.
 The shell-based agent's behavior suggests such a gap exists.
 Table \ref{tab:tool_usage_counts} shows it frequently attempts the correct raw commands for building (20.7\%) and changing Java versions (13.3\%), yet its low pass rate (Table \ref{tab:main_results_wide}) demonstrates it struggles to apply them effectively in a raw shell.
 This pattern suggests the agent possesses the high-level knowledge of \textit{what} operations are needed but struggles to \textit{correctly sequence and apply} those operations.
 We illustrate these patterns in our case studies where the shell-based agent becomes trapped by misleading logs or reverts correct fixes (Appendix \ref{app:case_studies}).

 \textit{Tool Bridging} addresses this gap by providing domain-aware abstractions.
-By replacing the general shell with specific tools like \texttt{TOOL\_A}, we reframe complex shell interactions as simple, API-like calls.
+By replacing the general shell with specific tools like \texttt{run\_build}, we reframe complex shell interactions as simple, API-like calls.
 This aligns with the format LLMs are trained to use reliably~\citep{patil2025bfcl} and constrains the action space to relevant operations.
 This allows the model to leverage its high-level reasoning without failing on low-level command syntax and sequencing.
 Our results support this hypothesis.
 As shown in Table \ref{tab:domain_tools}, performance improves as tools become more specific, suggesting LLMs know which commands are necessary but struggles to sequence them correctly as tools become less specific.
-GradleFixer achieves superior performance while calling \texttt{TOOL\_C} far less frequently (0.6\%), suggesting effective targeted tool use rather than exploratory use.
+GradleFixer achieves superior performance while calling \texttt{change\_java\_version} far less frequently (0.6\%), suggesting effective targeted tool use rather than exploratory use.

-In contrast to a general-purpose shell, a dedicated tool like \texttt{TOOL\_B} could be priming the LLM to Android knowledge not only through its API-like structure but also through its name and description.
+In contrast to a general-purpose shell, a dedicated tool like \texttt{run\_gradle} could be priming the LLM to Android knowledge not only through its API-like structure but also through its name and description.
 This explicit contextual signal appears to help the model more reliably apply its latent knowledge of Android builds, steering it away from the incorrect interactions with a generic shell, as demonstrated in our case studies (Appendix \ref{app:case_studies}).